weceq/testinggoat/deploy_tools/provisioning_notes.md

 ## Systemd service

-* see gunicorn.template.service
+* see gunicorn.template.service, gunicorn.template.socket
+  and gunicorn.template.conf
 * replace SITENAME with your domain name, eg. staging.my-domain.com
+* replace USERNAME with your user that will start gunicorn
+* replace GROUPNAME with your user's group that will start gunicorn
+* rename the files, replacing `template` with domain name (SITENAME value)

 ## Folder structure

-Assume we have a user account at /home/username
+Assume we have a user account at /home/USERNAME

-/home/dawid/www
+/home/USERNAME/www
 └── SITENAME
     ├── database
     ├── source
     ├── static
     └── virtualenv

-5 directories, 0 files
+## Deploy

+Use provided Fabric script, eg:

+    ```
+    cd deploy_tools
+    fab deploy:host=username@staging.my-domain.com
+    ```